CopperSpice API 1.8.1

 QDateTime QDateTime::toOffsetFromUtc ( qint64 offsetSeconds) const

-Returns a copy of this datetime converted to a spec of Qt::OffsetFromUTC with the given offsetSeconds.
-If the offsetSeconds equals 0 then a UTC datetime will be returned.
+Returns a copy of the current QDateTime which is converted to a time zone corresponding to the offsetSeconds relative to UTC.
+If the offsetSeconds equals 0 then the date time will be in UTC.

 See also